dqops/dqo/docs/reference/rules/Stdev.md

       fields:
       - field_name: multiply_stdev
         display_name: multiply_stdev
-        help_text: "How many multiples of the estimated standard deviation within the moving average\
+        help_text: "How many multiples of the estimated standard deviation within the\
-          \ the current sensor readout could be, with regards to the time window.
-Set\
+          \ moving average the current sensor readout could be, with regards to the time\
-          \ the time window at the threshold level for all severity levels (warning, error,\
+          \ window.
+Set the time window at the threshold level for all severity levels\
-          \ fatal) at once.
-The default is a 7 time periods (days, etc.) time window,\
+          \ (warning, error, fatal) at once.
+The default is a 7 time periods (days, etc.)\
-          \ but at least 3 readouts must exist to run the calculation."
+          \ time window, but at least 3 readouts must exist to run the calculation."
         data_type: double
+        required: true
         sample_values:
         - 1.5
     ```